joagre/ratatoskr/ideas/r.md

 A floating point literal represents a real number that includes a fractional part.
-Its notation is similar to that used in other languages like C or Java.
+Its notation is similar to that used in other languages like C or Java:

 ```
 1.0,